 Whether they’re customer-facing staff on the front-line or back-office personnel keeping the show running, your people can benefit from having a tablet at their fingertips – while giving the business a major shot in the arm.

 Portable touchscreen devices are certainly handy for quickly checking your email and looking up things on the web, but they have a lot more to offer your business in terms of productivity gains.
 With the right apps and services at their disposal, your people can do business anywhere and work as a team, helping you to stay one step ahead of the competition.

-Your people might already use business-grade collaboration and communication tools while they’re at their desks, but these days most services are also designed to work on the road using...
+Your people might already use business-grade collaboration and communication tools while they’re at their desks, but these days most services are also...
 Read More

 If you’re using someone else’s internet access for work, it’s best to play it safe and enable a Virtual Private Network to cloak your activities online.

 Public Wi-Fi is everywhere these days and often it’s free, in the hope that you’ll stick around and buy another coffee while you check your email.
 Using someone else’s Wi-Fi is certainly convenient, especially if you’re stuck with a low monthly mobile data limit, but there’s a risk if you can’t personally vouch for the security of the network.

 Who is to say that the “Free Wi-Fi” network at your local coffee shop is actually run by the shop?
 What if it’s actually run by the person sitting behind you, using their computer or mobile device to create a spoof network in the hope that...
 Read More